Goldmine (171 Willis Street)

 Husk (62 Ghuznee Street)

 Combine coffee and beer, and what do you get?
 Husk.
 Tucked away in alley, it is somewhere you would never have noticed until now.
-But combining coffee and beer is genius; and the fairy lights in the alleyway make it oh so easy to spot.
+But combining a cafe with a brewery is genius; and the fairy lights in the alleyway make it oh so easy to spot.
 The place is spacious; an ex-boxing gym means that it’s aesthetic is slightly grungy, but it only adds to the ambience.
 Husk opens daily at 7am, serving Karamu coffee since ages ago.
-The scones are massive and the breakfast menu is fresh and delicious, albeit simple.
+The scones are massive and the breakfast menu is fresh and delicious; it also changes regularly.
 It is also open late, serving a massive selection of beers (obviously) also since ages ago.
 The fried chicken is to die for, and there is a large selection of small plates to share (I definitely recommend going tapa style).
 So far, Husk has had a strong social media presence, hosting different events and bringing different deals to its consumers regularly.
 Great for after-work drinks, and would be a cool place to host a work function.